tweag/nickel/README.md

 - **Design by contract**: *contracts* are a principled approach to validation.
     In a Nickel configuration, contracts act like *schemas*.
 You can write your own, mix them with existing contracts, and enforce that your configuration is correct by sprinkling simple type-like annotations.
-The Nickel interpreter also uses contracts under the hood to provide meaningful error messages when statically typed functions are misused from within dynamically typed code.

 The motto guiding Nickel's design is:
 > Great defaults, design for extensibility